pedrocrisp/Wetlab-Protocols/TurboDNase.md

 7. Transfer the upper phase (~100ul) to a fresh tube.

+5. Add 200 ul of chloroform, shake vigorously and incubate at RT for 3 mins

+6. Centrifuge at 14,000 RCF for 10 mins at 4<sup>o</sup>C and transfer the upper aqueous phase to new tube (should recover ~100 ul)

 8. Add 1 volume of cold isopropanol (~100ul) and 1/10 volume of 4M NaOAc, pH 5.2
   * For higher yield and sRNA recovery incubate overnight @ -20°C
   * Alternatively, incubate for 15 mins in -80°C freezer.